funilrys/PyFunceble/docs/configuration/status.rst

     **Description:** Set the official status name.

 .. note::
-    Those status are the ones that are printed on screen.
+    Those status are the ones that are printed on the screen.

 .. warning::
     After any changes here please delete :code:`dir_structure.json` and the :code:`output/` directory.